What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Coconut coir-based potting mixes perform the best.

-However, using 100% coco coir may not give you the results you want.
+However, using 100% coco coir may not achieve the desired results.
 In our testing, pure coconut coir underperformed against potting mixes that contained peat moss and coconut coir.

 Why We Use Coco Coir

-We hope that we answered the question "what is coco coir?"
+We hope we answered the question, “what is coco coir?”

 Coco coir is a renewable product.
 Even though it has to be transported long distances to use it, it is a better choice than the long-term renewability of peat moss.